kanisterio/kanister/README.md

 The Kanister community meetings happen once every two weeks on Thursday, 16:00 UTC, where we discuss ongoing interesting features, issues, and pull requests.
 Come join us!
-Everyone is welcome! 🙌
+Everyone is welcome! 🙌 (Zoom link is pinned on Slack)

 If you are currently using Kanister, we would love to hear about it!
 Feel free to add your organization to the [`ADOPTERS.md`](adopters.md) by submitting a